awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

 ## Limitations for blue/green deployments<a name="blue-green-deployments-limitations"></a>

 The following limitations apply to blue/green deployments:
 + Aurora MySQL versions 2\.08 and 2\.09 aren't supported as upgrade source or target versions\.
-Choose Aurora MySQL version 2\.10 or higher\.
 + Blue/green deployments aren't supported for the following features:
   + Amazon RDS Proxy
   + Cross\-Region read replicas